Media Matters for America

-Media Matters for America (MMfA) is a nonprofit left-leaning watchdog journalism organization.
+Media Matters for America (MMfA) is a nonprofit left-leaning and progressive watchdog journalism organization.
 Founded in 2004 by journalist and political activist David Brock as a counterweight to the conservative Media Research Center, it seeks to spotlight "conservative misinformation" in American media; its methods include issuing reports and quick responses.
-Two example initiatives are the "Drop Fox" campaign (2011–2013), which sought to discredit Fox News's claims of producing "fair and balanced" coverage, and a 2023 report about X (formerly Twitter) that highlighted antisemitism on the platform.

-In July 2025, The New York Times reported that Media Matters was "under siege by Trump and Musk" as part of their retribution campaign.
-Having difficulty paying legal fees, the organization has scaled back criticism, reduced staff, and contemplated closing entirely.
+Two of its notable initiatives are the "Drop Fox" campaign (2011–2013), which sought to discredit Fox News's claims of producing "fair and balanced" coverage, and a 2023 report about X (formerly Twitter) that highlighted antisemitism on the platform.

 Organization overview

 Founding

 Media Matters for America was founded in May 2004 by David Brock, a formerly conservative journalist.
 Brock said that a central goal of the group would be to monitor journalists and outlets for misleading conservative claims and then flag them.
 He argued that existing conservative-monitoring groups had been doing this and pushing mainstream journalists, the media, and American politics to the right as a result.
 Brock founded the group with help from the Center for American Progress.